Day trip: Liege

 The Museum of Walloon Life is housed in a former Franciscan monastery, where the brickwork of cloisters meet a modern glass addition.
 The museum invites you to discover Wallonia from the 19th century to the present day around the themes of society, people, ideas and know-how, through objects from the region, including a guillotine and the head of its last victim.

 La Boverie with its three domes, is home to the city’s Fine Art Museum, and is located in a riverside park near the train station.
 The permanent collection has a Picasso portrait of the Soler family, works by surrealists Magritte and Delvaux, and individual paintings from Pissaro, Signac, Monet, Van Gogh and Gaugin.
-Temporary exhibitions (there’s one on Magritte at the moment) have the support of partnership with the Louvre.
+Temporary exhibitions (there’s one on the Rothschild female art collectors at the moment) have the support of partnership with the Louvre.
 The museum café overlooking the park has lovely views.

 The Wallonia public transport museum covers two centuries of mobility from horse-drawn carriages and trolleybuses to modern day electric trams.
 They’ve even incorporated sound effects and interactive displays.
 It finishes with innovative sustainable mobility projects in Belgium and across the world.
 You can climb aboard many of the vehicles and there are audio guides in English.